mcreng/SmartCarSWTutorial18/7_git.md

 ### 1. What is Git

 Git is a "Google drive" for coders with version control, it can help the collaboration between coders.
-Github is just one of the "cloud service provider" and we are going to use it.
-You can also use git locally without a cloud (actually it is called a remote) for your own version control.
+Github is just one of the "cloud service provider" and we are going to use it. ~~So if you know how to use Google Drive, you know how to use git.~~

+~~You can also use git locally without a cloud (actually it is called a remote) for your own version control.~~

 ### 2. How it works